Christian-2003/password-vault/README.md

 ###### Used Technologies
 The application is developed with Java and XML through the Android Studio IDE.
 Therefore, the app is built using Gradle.

-The app uses Google's Material Design to impement a comfortable and visually pleasing design, that users can intuitively work with.
+The app uses Google's Material Design to implement a comfortable and visually pleasing design, that users can intuitively work with.

 Furthermore, all data is encrypted through the Advanced Encryption Standard (AES) with Galois / Counter Mode (GCM) with a key size of 256 bits.